jamersonk/jamersonk/README.md

 ---
 ## Projects 🛠️
 [Grass App](https://github.com/lohhaoyuan/grass): Grass tracks your plants for you.
 That's it. <br>
-[Student Record System](https://github.com/jamersonk/38prog_project): Allows you to keep track of your students using the terminal, written solely in C. School project. <br>
+[Student Record System](https://github.com/jamersonk/38prog_project): Console app that lets you keep track of your students.
+Written in C.<br>

 <!--
 **jamersonk/jamersonk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.